-Thank you Hostelworld for shining a light on WELCOMMON HOSTEL as a “Hostel Heroes” in October 2020
+Thank you Hostelworld for shining a light on WELCOMMON HOSTEL as a “Hostel Hero” in October 2020

 We are thrilled to continue shining a light on some of the amazing initiatives hostels are putting in place, whether it’s in community outreach or sustainability or something completely different.
 In the midst of a crisis, we are seeing hostels supporting the community coming together… building a better world!

 In this week’s Hostel Hero story, we wanted to introduce Welcommon Hostel; located in Athens, Greece.
 The hostel has become a beacon for sustainable tourism in the heart of Athens as well as a community centre for social inclusion of refugees and local Greeks where they come together to learn essential life and language skills and empowerment.
 They are also an inspirer and educator for climate change action, energy transition and social economy.

 “We ran the innovative Welcommon centre for refugees for housing and social integration of 600 vulnerable refugees for 18 months (9/2016-2/2018).
 The project was funded by UNHCR and through the Municipality of Athens.
 Although this was an innovative approach to the refugee issue for the whole EU, the funding stopped abruptly, and we did not have the time to find any other funding resources.

 As a result, we decided to continue with our social activities for the refugees in another context: A social youth hostel, something that was missing from our city.
 Our aim was not to create another hostel in Athens but to host tourists and groups with social, ecological, and cultural interests, and to reinvest the generated income in the creation of jobs, climate projects and in social services offered to a number of refugees and other people in need.
 It is a social experiment based on social innovation and green vision.